Part 2 – What are sheets made from?

 - Cotton, linen or silk (if real silk)

 Hot & Cold sleepers in the same bed

-- Cotton or linen, then use layers
+- Cotton, linen or silk, then use layers for the coldest sleeper

 NEXT: 3 YARNS & WEAVES